 Magician archetype examples: Disney is the poster boy for the Magician brand archetype.
 With slogans such as “The Happiest Place on Earth” and “Where Dreams Come True,” this media giant uses the power of make-believe to add a touch of magic to any product, experience or service it provides.

 Coca-Cola is another example of a Magician brand archetype.
 For instance, each year their famous “Holidays are coming” ads light up our screens.
 They portray a world where the drinks brand has an enchanting transformative power to bring positive emotions such as joy and happiness into our homes.

 2. THE OUTLAW BRAND ARCHETYPE

 What is an Outlaw brand archetype?
-Outlaws are rebels.
+Also called the Rebel archetype, outlaws rebel against the status quo.
 They reject the norm and don’t adhere to social conventions.
 They break the rules and disrupt the industry.

 What drives them?
 Liberation